 Challenges of Staff Augmentation

 Like every business strategy, there is a flip side to staff augmentation as well.
-Let’s find out staff augmentation challenges and how you can prepare for them.
+Let’s find out about staff augmentation challenges and how you can prepare for them.

 1. Managerial Expertise Required